specklesystems/xUnitRevit/README.md

 ## Intro

 An xUnit runner for Autodesk Revit.

-Read more about this tool on our blog: TODO-LINK.
+Check out our blog post on this 👉 https://speckle.systems/blog/xunitrevit !

 xUnitRevit uses [speckle.xunit.runner.wpf](https://github.com/Speckle-Next/speckle.xunit.runner.wpf) which is a fork of [xunit.runner.wpf](https://github.com/Pilchie/xunit.runner.wpf), it allows to easily develop and run xUnit tests in Revit.